eljefe6a/wp-odoo-form-integrator/README.txt

 1. Install this plugin.

-2. Update the files as it is described above.

-3. Generate API key in the Odoo admin panel.
+2. Generate API key in the Odoo admin panel.
 Odoo admin panel -> Preferences (or My Profile icon at the right top corner) then open the Account Security tab, and click New API Key.

-4. Specify connection details on the configuration page of this plugin.
+3. Specify connection details on the configuration page of this plugin.
 WordPress dashboard -> WP Odoo Form Integrator -> Settings

 Example for localhost: